Time-Lapse Photography How-to Guide

 Use a Tripod

 The fact that you need a solid, stable tripod might seem obvious, but it’s often overlooked.
 Flimsy tripods tend to shake slightly, even with a small amount of wind, causing a jitter in the final video.
 To secure the camera, you can give it extra stability if you weigh it down by hanging a backpack under the main head.
 This small amount of weight goes a long way in stabilizing the shots.

 If you don’t have a tripod, you can set the camera on the ground or on a camera bean bag.
 It’s a bit trickier to get the right framing, but it can work.
 Generally, hand-holding a camera does not lead to great results unless you’re doing some sort of hyper-lapse technique.

 Clouds look great in time-lapse.
 I like to shoot clouds at either one frame every two seconds or one frame every 5 seconds.
 The two second interval is great for fast-moving cumulus clouds.
 I use the longer frame-rate for cirrus clouds, but even that is often not fast enough.
 Fortunately, you can speed it up in post-production.

 Stars are fun to shoot but require more advanced time-lapse skills.
 First, you need to have a camera that will let you keep the aperture open as long as possible.
-I set my camera manually to stay open for about 45 seconds (I do this on the intervalometer while the camera is set to bulb mode).
+I set my camera manually to stay open for about 30-45 seconds (I do this on the intervalometer while the camera is set to bulb mode).
 Too much longer blurs the stars and shorter doesn’t allow for enough light.
 Then, I set the interval at three to five seconds longer than the camera is open, maybe 50-second intervals.
 The camera is basically only taking very short breaks in a much longer time-lapse.
 The results are fantastic if you’re patient!
 Here is a short tutorial we did in the grand canyon.